GRAINS-Wheat hits three-month low, soy sets two-week low before US crop report

 Poor overseas demand for U.S. supplies hung over the market, analysts said.
 Traders also assessed ongoing efforts to preserve exports from war-torn Ukraine.

-Soy futures were constrained by expectations for large supplies from South America and as traders awaited a clearer picture of the upcoming U.S. harvest, analysts said.
+Expectations for large supplies from South America limited gains in soy futures, as traders awaited a clearer picture of upcoming U.S. harvests, analysts said.

-The Buenos Aires grains exchange on Thursday forecast Argentina's 2023/2024 soybean crop at 50 million metric tons, more than double last year's level.
+The Buenos Aires grains exchange on Thursday forecast Argentina's 2023/2024 soybean crop at 50 million metric tons, more than double last year's level, and a rebound in corn output.

 "The pressure (on CBOT prices) was partly due to improved U.S. weather forecasts and optimistic crop forecasts in South America," brokerage Copenhagen Merchants said in a note.

-China has recently bought Brazil soybeans for October and November delivery, brokers said, pressuring the U.S. market.
+China has recently bought Brazilian soybeans for October and November delivery, brokers said.

-Still, the U.S. Department of Agriculture on Friday said exporters sold 121,000 metric tons of U.S. soybeans to China.
-Weekly U.S. soybean export sales for 2023-24 were 1.78 million metric tons in the week ended on Aug.
+Still, the U.S. government on Friday said exporters sold 121,000 metric tons of U.S. soybeans to China for delivery in the 2023/24 marketing year.
+Weekly U.S. soybean export sales for 2023/24 were 1.78 million metric tons in the week ended on Aug.
 31, within estimates for 1.4 million to 2 million metric tons.

 (Reporting by Tom Polansek in Chicago.
-Additional reporting by Gus Trompiz, Naveen Thukral and Peter Hobson; Editing by Sherry Jacob-Phillips, Shweta Agarwal and Alison Williams)
+Additional reporting by Gus Trompiz, Naveen Thukral and Peter Hobson; Editing by Sherry Jacob-Phillips, Shweta Agarwal, Alison Williams and Richard Chang)

 ((Thomas.Polansek@thomsonreuters.com))